-Early Childhood Education Initiative: In late 2014 we launched a three-year early childhood education initiative to increase parent engagement in early literacy development.
+Early Childhood Education Initiative: Our early childhood education initiative focuses on increasing parent engagement in early literacy development.
 This initiative supports Cradle to Career Sonoma County’s work in ensuring that every child in Sonoma County enters kindergarten ready to succeed.
-We serve on Cradle to Career’s operations team, working to connect all segments of the educational continuum – early childhood, K-12, college/technical training, careers – to improve the educational, economic, and health outcomes for all Sonoma County youth.
+Cradle to Career works to connect all segments of the educational continuum – early childhood, K-12, college/technical training, careers – to improve the educational, economic, and health outcomes for all Sonoma County youth.

 Los Cien: Director of Philanthropic Services Miguel Ruelas is a founding member of Los Cien Sonoma County Latino Leaders, which brings together prominent figures from our most rapidly growing demographic each month to network and discuss pressing issues in our community.

-Continuum of Care: We serve on the board of the Sonoma County Community Development Commission’s Continuum of Care, dedicated to ending homelessness in Sonoma County.
+Continuum of Care: Program Officer Elly Grogan serves on the board of the Sonoma County Community Development Commission’s Continuum of Care, dedicated to ending homelessness in Sonoma County.

-Upstream Investments: We serve on the Policy, Review, and Executive committees of Upstream Investments, an initiative sponsored by the Sonoma County Board of Supervisors to invest in and support evidence-based programs that focus on prevention in order to increase equality and reduce monetary and societal costs.
+Upstream Investments: We serve on the Policy and Executive committees of Upstream Investments, an initiative sponsored by the Sonoma County Board of Supervisors to invest in and support evidence-based programs that focus on prevention in order to increase equality and reduce monetary and societal costs.

 Quarterly Coffees: We strive to learn about, with, and for our community.
 Under Karin Demarest’s leadership, we host quarterly gatherings to bring community leaders and nonprofit organizations together to share knowledge, learn about our grant making programs, and explore ways to work collaboratively.